Frequently asked questions

 Creative activities, outings and events vary each week.
 They are determined by season and are designed by our activities staff to engage mind, body and spirit.
 In addition to in-house games, crafts, music, exercise classes and special events, we regularly plan fun activities out in the community such as lunch outings, scenic rides, shopping, fishing, or other engaging activities.
 There’s always something to look forward to!

-Our care and activities staffs are dedicated to providing residents with a sense of purpose.
+Our care and activities staffs provide residents with a sense of purpose.
 We coordinate individual and group activities based on personal history, interests, and special needs, with the goal of making a everyone's days meaningful and purposeful.

 Can residents request events or activities?